Updated: 15th January 2021

 HM Revenue and Customs offer an extended time to repay tax debt to some companies experiencing temporary difficulty, which might be useful if your business needs an interim period with reduced pressure from creditors.

 We have vast experience of dealing and negotiating with HMRC, and can present a positive case on your behalf if your company is eligible.

 Lack of funding is often the final straw for struggling businesses.
 If you think there are no more options with regard to additional funding, and feel that the existing cash position will no longer sustain your business, we may be able to help.

 We have connections with alternative lenders around the UK, including crowdfunders, peer-to-peer lenders and invoice financiers.

 The goal when entering company administration is business recovery, and this is often achieved through restructuring and reorganising the company’s affairs.
 A moratorium period allows directors a respite from creditor action, while the appointed insolvency practitioner takes over the running of the company.

 If your business meets all the conditions for a ‘pre pack’ sale, the underlying assets may be sold to a third party or trade buyer.
 Existing directors are also able to purchase these assets using their own funds, and the speed of sale means that trade can continue largely unabated without the pressure of debt.

-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.
 Our team provides professional advice and assistance to company directors facing insolvency, and can establish the best way forward for your business.
 Contact us to arrange a same-day consultation free-of-charge.